WeCrashed: Production

 After Lee Eisenberg signed a multi-year overall deal with Apple, it was reported that a drama series based on the story of WeWork was in development in February 2020.
 It was announced in December 2020 that Apple TV+ had put the series into development, with Jared Leto in negotiations to star.
 Damien Chazelle was initially supposed to direct and produce, but was sidetracked by his film Babylon and dropped out.
 He was replaced by John Requa and Glenn Ficarra.
 Lee Eisenberg and Drew Crevello were set to create and write the series.
-The series was given an eight-episode series order the next month, with Leto confirmed to star alongside Anne Hathaway; both will serve as executive producers.
+The series was given an eight-episode series order the next month, with Leto confirmed to star alongside Anne Hathaway, with both serving as executive producers.
 In April 2021, Kyle Marvin was cast in a lead role, portraying Miguel McKelvey, another co-founder of WeWork.
 In July 2021, America Ferrera was added to the cast.
 In August 2021, O. T. Fagbenle was added to the cast in recurring capacity.
 In December 2021, Theo Stockman was added to the cast in recurring role, with Anthony Edwards noted as being cast in February 2022.